PGelss/wave_train/README.md

 i.e., without restriction to chain-like systems.

-As a complement to the Python classes for full quantum mechanics, **WaveTrain** also contains classes for fully classical and mixed quantum-classical (Ehrenfest or mean field) dynamics of bipartite systems.
+As a complement to the Python classes for full quantum mechanics, **WaveTrain** also contains classes for fully classical and mixed quantum-classical (Ehrenfest or mean field) dynamics of bipartite ("slow-fast" and/or "heavy-light") systems.
-The graphical capabilities allow visualization of quantum dynamics ‘on the fly’, with a choice of several different graphical representations based on reduced density matrices.
+Moreover, the graphical capabilities allow visualization of quantum dynamics ‘on the fly’, with a choice of several different graphical representations based on reduced density matrices.

 ## Installation